vivshaw/zettel/pages/kernel smoothing.md

+---
-tags:: stats, regression, non-parametric regression
+tags: stats, regression, non-parametric regression
+---

 - a class of techniques for non-parametric estimation of functions
 	- the [[kernel]] must satisfy $\int^{\infty}_{-\infty} k(x)dx = 1$